amosmos/laravel-shopify/README.md

 ```

 ### Facade
 Now you can use Laravel's [on the fly facades](https://twitter.com/taylorotwell/status/814944242158149632) feature to use the service "statically".
+We prefer to alias it to ShopifyAPI while we're at it.

 ```php
 use Facades\RocketCode\Shopify\API as ShopifyAPI;